mauryasunil1/una/README.md

 docker compose up -d
 ```

-Open UNA using the URL below in browser and proceed with the UNA installation
+Open UNA using the URL below in browser and proceed with the UNA installation:
 ```
 http://localhost.una.io
 ```